How to Get a Proof of Prior Coverage Letter from Your Car Insurance Company

 • Are there any unexplained gaps in your insurance history?

 Drivers who have maintained uninterrupted coverage are statistically less risky — they're less likely to have been driving without insurance, and more likely to be financially responsible.
-This is why many insurers reward continuous coverage with loyalty discounts or prior coverage discounts that can reduce your premium by 10–25%.
+This is why many insurers reward continuous coverage with prior coverage discounts that can meaningfully reduce your premium, depending on the carrier and length of your coverage history.

 No Prior Coverage Letter